Via Anna Salmi on Tumblr

 Holi in India – A celebration of colours!

 Holi is a spring festival celebrated mostly by Hindus throughout India.
 Holi in India is probably the most exciting festival after Deepavali or Diwali considering the fact that firecrackers are mostly absent during Holi!

 Here are some fun facts about Holi in India

 Holi is celebrated on the day after the full moon (in the Hindu month of Phalguna) in early March.

 Why is Holi celebrated?
 Holi in India is a celebration of spring and a great excuse to indulge in merry-making!

 Holi is probably the least religious of Hindu festivals.
 Anybody can join in.

-This ritual is based on the story of Krishna and Radha – Krishna’s mother asked the blue-skinned Krishna to color Radha’s face in any color, and they became a couple.
+Here is an interesting history of Holi.
+This ritual is based on the story of Krishna and Radha – Krishna’s mother asked the blue-skinned Krishna to colour Radha’s face in any colour, and they became a couple.
 It is also commemorated as the festival of love.

 Holi is spread out over 2 days.
 It used to be 5 days.
 In some places, it is even longer!